HEBDEN BRIDGE ARTS

 Picture

-Calder Community Cares are a volunteer organisation set up in reaction to the COVID-19 pandemic.
+CALDER COMMUNITY CARES are a volunteer organisation set up in reaction to the COVID-19 pandemic.
 Their work supports elders, families, isolated or vulnerable people living in Calderdale.
 They offer services including ‘check in & chat’, signposting to professional agencies, socials, & Food Share scheme.

 Artist: Emily Ellwood